green-john/savingDeposits/README.md

 - ~Frontend for report.~
 - ~Backend search.~
 - ~Fix permissions for getting deposits for a user.~
+- ~Fix rates to be any number not just decimal~
+- Think about interest properly
 - Backend report.
-- Fix rates to be any number not just decimal
 - Vselect for users.
 - Display owner for admins
+- Improve user creation.